wchongmh/wchongmh.github.io/_pages/about.md

     Rooftop Renewable Energy Applications in University Campuses
   </div>
 </div>

----

-#### 📖 Research Highlights
-- **Higher Diploma Thesis:** *Optimization of Drainage Systems in High-Density Residential Buildings*
-- **Undergraduate Thesis:** *Study on the Development Potential and Energy Incentives of Rooftop Renewable Energy Applications in University Campuses*

 These research projects reflect my **commitment to sustainability and efficiency** in the built environment.